ACTIVITIES AT LEO

 LEO Africa has been granted special permission to fly over the reserve for security reasons.

 While flying over the reserve you will enjoy breathtaking views of the area and will spot many animals.

 A priceless lifetime memory!

 Bush walks are a great way to experience the bush in more depth.
 Walking allows us to spot animals and suspicious tracks, discover new areas and dens, check existing or install new camera traps while enjoying nature at a very personal level.

 Remember to bring good walking shoes/boots with you!

 Thanks to generous donations, LEO Africa was able to purchase an innovative thermal imaging drone that is deployed at night to monitor wildlife and for anti-poaching deterrent exercises when necessary.

 We also have a diurnal drone that we use for wildlife monitoring or for checking some areas in which we need to operate whenever needed.
 A valuable tool also to discover old infrastructure that need to be removed.

 Volunteers may have the opportunity to take part in the exciting experience of game capture.
-This may be done for various reasons including darting an individual for medical reasons or for sale, which contributes as a source of income to the Park,
+This may be done for various reasons including darting an individual for medical reasons or for sale, which contributes as a source of income to the Reserve.